Meet Our Expert: Celia Hughes

 Example: Hear how sound and description can evoke emotion, watch the described trailer of The Lion King – don’t watch, try just listening: https://www.youtube.com/watch?v=jT5AsjzgIC4

 Example: Why Quality Audio Description is Indeed More Effective

-Blind individuals have been listening to the radio and going to movies since the beginning of modern day media.
-Since AD is relatively new and not as widespread as captioning, many blind people have not realized its value.
+Individuals who are blind have been listening to the radio and going to movies since the beginning of modern-day media.
+Since AD is relatively new and not as widespread as captioning, many people who are blind have not realized its value.